International Undergraduate Students

 The College's current policy on tuition fees is set out on the central international students fees page.
 In addition, the Advice and Counselling Service has lots of useful information on money matters.

-In recognition of the important investment that overseas students are making in their education, we are pleased to offer International Science and Engineering Excellence Awards, new for 2013 entry.
-These awards are for the value of either £2,000 or £5,000 per year and are designed to reward academic achievement and help attract the brightest and best students from overseas.
+In recognition of the important investment that overseas students are making in their education, we are pleased to offer International Science and Engineering Excellence Awards (ISEEA) for 2016/17.
+The awards are designed to reward academic excellence and help attract the brightest and best students from across the world.

 The level of award that a student may be eligible to receive will be based on previous academic attainment.

-- To be eligible to receive an award of £5,000 per year, students must hold AAA in UK A-levels or the international equivalent.
+- To be eligible to receive an award of £5,000 per year, students must hold AAA in UK A-levels, 36 IB points with 6,6,6 at Higher Level, or overseas equivalent.